Pulstar (video game): Development and release

 Pulstar was released for arcades on 28 August 1995.
-It was developed by Aicom, a Japanese developer founded by former employees of Irem, and published by SNK.
-Produced for the Neo Geo AES arcade system, Pulstar was known under the codename of Project Dino during development, and was designed to be technologically-impressive for the time period.
+It was developed by Aicom and published by SNK.
+Produced for the Neo Geo AES arcade system, Pulstar was known under the codename of Project Dino during development, and was designed to be technologically impressive for the time period.
 It is the first Neo Geo game to incorporate pre-rendered graphics, which are 3D models converted into 2D images to create the illusion of a 3D environment.
 The soundtrack was composed by Harumi Fujita and Yasuaki Fujita, both of whom were previously employed at Capcom and worked on their Ghosts'n Goblins series.
 Harumi Fujita composed the music for Pulstar under the mindset of its freedom from sound chip limitations, allowing her to create music that corresponded to the game's environment and match her vision.

 A version of Pulstar was released for the Neo Geo AES system in September, followed by a home release for the Neo Geo CD in October.
 In France, the AES version was distributed by Guillemot International.
 The Neo Geo CD version adds a higher-quality soundtrack and cutscenes between stages.
 In 2012, Pulstar was digitally re-released for the Japanese Wii Virtual Console service, courtesy of D4 Enterprise.
 Pulstar is included in the Neo Geo 25th Anniversary Humble Bundle, released in 2015.
 Hamster Corporation re-released Pulstar for the Xbox One, PlayStation 4, and Nintendo Switch in 2017 under their Arcade Archives series.